joerivanveen/compare-table/compare-table/readme.txt

 Set the initial view of each table (how many columns, which subjects) which the visitor can change with select lists.

-Everything is nicely formatted by default, but you can easily override the css with your own, should you want to.
+Everything is nicely formatted by default, albeit a bit bland.
+You can easily override the css with your own, should you want to.

+The table works fine with touch devices as well.
+On mobile devices the width is automatically restricted to two columns.

 Show a compare-table anywhere by using the shortcode `[compare-table]` (which will show the first table).
 To show a specific table that is not the first one, you can provide its id (the `type_id` in the querystring) or title, like so: